Geeta Mukherjee: Career

 Since 1981 onwards, she was the Member of National Executive Council, Communist Party of India.

 She was elected to her 7th term during the 13th Lok Sabha in 1999.
 Her career spanned about five and half decades.
 However, it was her role in the women's reservation issue which brought her into the limelight.
 She was also a member of the National Commission on Rural Labour, National Commission on Women, National Children's Board, Press Council and vice-president of the National Federation of Women, besides being a secretariat member of the Women's International Democratic Federation, Berlin.
+She led a Joint Parliamentary Committee which had drafted the Women's Reservation Bill.

 Besides her political career, she also wrote a few books for children, including Bharat Upakatha (Folktales of India), Chotoder Rabindranath (Tagore for Children)and He Atit Katha Kao; and translated Bruno Apitz's 1958 classic Naked Among Wolves to Bengali.

 Death

 Mukherjee died on 4 March 2000, following a massive heart-attack.
-At the time of death, she was 76 years old.
 Atal Bihari Vajpayee, the then Prime Minister of India, told in his condolence message— "Mrs. Mukherjee embodied determination and dedication.
 She was a shining example of women's empowerment.
 Her life shall remain an inspiration for future generations, especially women."